dward2/BME547/README.md

 # BME 547 - Medical Software Design
 ### Spring 2020

+##Schedule Update
+**Exact plans for the rest of the semester are still in development.
+Lecture delivery will likely be in the form of video recordings in Panopto that you can watch on your own schedule.
+Office hours and questions will be handled via internet chats.
+Assignments will continue in similar formats with information provided through GitHub and Sakai, and turned in via GitHub Classroom repositories.**

+**The updated [schedule](schedule.md) should be viewed as tentative and will likely be further modified to account for the different lecture format.
+More information to come.**

 This repository serves as the default collection for all resources associated with the Duke BME Medical Software Design course (BME 547).